perevalovds/ofxDepthCameras/README.md

 ## Examples

 * example_KinectOne - example of using Microsoft Kinect One.
-It requires ofxKuKinectV2 addon (by perevalovds) After creating the project using Project Generator, keep in project only following ofxDepthCameras's files: src/ofxDepthCameras.h and src/ofxDepthCameras_KinectOne.cpp.
+It requires ofxKuKinectV2 addon (by perevalovds).

+After creating the project using Project Generator, keep in project only following ofxDepthCameras's files: src/ofxDepthCameras.h and src/ofxDepthCameras_KinectOne.cpp.

 * example_Realsense - example of using Intel Realsense cameras D415,D435.
-It requires ofxRealsense addon (by perevalovds) After creating the project using Project Generator, keep in project only following ofxDepthCameras's files: src/ofxDepthCameras.h and src/ofxDepthCameras_Realsense2.cpp.
+It requires ofxRealsense addon (by perevalovds).

+After creating the project using Project Generator, keep in project only following ofxDepthCameras's files: src/ofxDepthCameras.h and src/ofxDepthCameras_Realsense2.cpp.